 Condition requirement Means of monitoring during period under review Compliance achieved?
-21. Maintenance of equipment important to controlling emissions Information discussed at inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 22.
+20. Duration of smoke discharges Inspection and observation when inspecting officer is in the vicinity of the site on other business.
+No complaints received regarding visible emission/smoke Yes 21.
+Maintenance of equipment important to controlling emissions Information discussed at inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 22.
 Inspection of water scrubber and settling pond Discussed at inspection Yes 23.
 Maintenance of a log Discussed at inspection Yes 24.
 Availability of log to Chief Executive of the Council Available on request Yes 25.
-Maximum temperature in hotmix drum Inspection and liaison with consent holder Yes Overall assessment of consent cor High Overall assessment of administrati High
+Maximum temperature in hotmix drum Inspection and liaison with consent holder Yes Overall assessment of consent con of this consent High Overall assessment of administrative performance in respect of this consent High

 During the year, the Downer EDI Works Ltd demonstrated a high level of environmental performance and administration performance and compliance with their resource consent, as defined in Section 1.1.5.
+No unauthorised incidents were recorded in relation to their activities on the site.
+The likely environmental effects of this discharge were considered to be low to negligible.